fgrehm/vagrant-notify/README.md

 If by any chance your IP changes, you can run `vagrant provision` in order to update the guest script with the new IP.

+## Known issues

-As of now, the plugin is not supported on multi vm environments, it used to be for the Vagrant < 1.1 version and I'm planning to fix that as soon as I have a chance.
+* Does not work properly on multi vm environments, it used to work on a Vagrant
+  < 1.1 version and I'm planning to fix that as soon as I have a chance.

+* vagrant's `suspend` does not stop the notification server

 ## Contributing